Stirling-Tools/Stirling-Tools.github.io/docs/Enterprise.md

 ## Cost

 We charge 12$ per seat per month.
-This means for a company that requires 5 simultaneously logged in users, they would require 5 seats.
+This means that for a company that requires 5 separate users logged in at any time, they would need 5 totalseats.

 ## Purchase